 As staff members, it is our responsibility to create and maintain a safe and comfortable environment for our students.
 Our staff is expected to set a positive example and never turn a blind eye to actions that might spoil the experience for others, or put anyone at risk.
 As safety is our #1 priority, it should go without saying that we have a strict, absolute zero tolerance policy for staff using drugs while employed by us, and alcohol is not permitted while on program.
 The Sail Caribbean ‘rules’ are clearly laid out to the students and staff.
 At Sail Caribbean, students are automatically sent home for smoking, drinking, or using drugs.
 Students, parents, and staff appreciate that our rules are fair, well understood, and enforced without exception.
 Please know that part of the application process is an official background check done by an independent agency.

 We rely on every staff member to be accountable for the responsibilities associated with their job description.
 Each individual is essential to the overall success of our programs.
-Time management, attention to detail, and clear communication is expected from every staff member.
+Time management, attention to detail, and clear communication are expected from every staff member.

 The average age of our summer staff members is 23.
 All staff must have completed two years of college.
 Staff members are chosen for their extensive and varied backgrounds in experiential education and work with teens.
 Many of our sailing staff are distinguished dinghy sailors, big boat racers, or grew up cruising in all parts of the globe.
 Others have vast experience leading educational, service-related or adventure travel trips for teens.
 Many others are marine or environmental science majors, teachers, or researchers.
 On the land or on the water, our staff have worked with teens as teachers in the classroom, coaches on the field, guides in the backcountry, instructors at yacht clubs, and counselors at camps.